rustunit/rustunit.github.io/content/blog/2024/12-12-rust-feature-debugging/index.md

 │   │       └── tracing-attributes v0.1.28 (proc-macro)
 ```

-Luckily we know know already what
+Luckily we know know already what feature we are looking for: `basis-universal`, so lets search for `bevy feature "basis-universal"`:

 ```sh
 ├── bevy_libgdx_atlas feature "default"